nf-core/website/markdown/developers/test_data_guidelines.md

 1. Always ask on the [#modules](https://nfcore.slack.com/channels/modules) or [#test-data](https://nfcore.slack.com/channels/modules) channels on the [nf-core slack](https://nf-co.re/join/slack) before adding test data.

-2. Add any new test data from a pull request from a personal fork of the nf-core/test-dataset repository.
+2. Add any new test data via a pull request from the corresponding branch of a personal fork of the nf-core/test-dataset repository.

+    - For example, to add test-data for a module, upload to the `modules` branch of your fork, and open the PR against the `modules` branch of the nf-core/test-datasets repo.
+For a pipeline, e.g. nf-core/mag, upload to the `mag` branch of your fork, and open the PR against the `mag` branch of the nf-core/test-datasets repo.

 3. New bioinformatic test data files should be generated from the existing collections of test data as far as possible.
 See field-specific guidance [below](#field-specific-guidance).